aws-samples/aws-modernization-gitops-with-weaveworks/content/25_workshop_2_HA-DR/01_prerequisites/_index.md

 +++
-title = "Workshop Prerequsites" chapter = true weight = 05
+title = "Workshop Prerequisites" chapter = true weight = 05
 +++

 # Prerequisites

-Please note that in order to complete this workshop, you should have completed [Workshop 1: Introduction to GitOps on EKS](/22_workshop_1/).
+Please note that in order to complete this workshop, you should have completed [Prerequisites for all GitOps Workshops](/20_weaveworks_prerequisites.html).
 Once you have completed the Introduction to GitOps Workshop, please return to perform this workshop.

 {{% notice warning %}}